aristanetworks/clock/README.md

 ```

 Now that you've initialized your application to use the mock clock, you can
-use the standard gomokc methods to mock any call for any method.
+use the standard gomock methods to mock any call for any method.

 ### Examples